Redesigning home search for

 Executing the vision…incrementally

-AI can support the search and shopping experiences
+How might we use AI to support the search and shopping experiences

 In my early days with Zillow, the team worked to evolve natural language search that enables users to enter multiple terms and phrases to specify what they’re looking for.
 However, the strings users entered had little to no context (within the same session or over multiple sessions).